kudlai/survey-deployment/README.md

 # Deployment instruction
-Install dependencies on the control host (git and ansible)
+Install dependencies on the control host (git and ansible).

 ```
 apt update